danielcornock/GalleryTemplate/README.md

 Preview the gallery [here](https://danielcornock-gallery.netlify.com/).

 ## Wordpress
 To use this template in wordpress, simply add the default wordpress gallery widget to the page that you add this template to and the code should do the rest.
+For the icons, the fontawesome CDN needs to be added to the head element at the top of the page.

 ## Plain HTML
 For plain HTML, you'll need to dissect the code a bit to remove it from the head tags that are used to display the demo of the page.